Troubleshoot remote connection failures to a Windows instance

 3. Check for insufficient memory.

-Step 9: Check the system security policy settings
+Step 9: Check system security policies

 2. Choose Start > Control Panel > Administrative Tools and double-click Local Security Policy.